jssmith/stigdb/docs/tos.md

 ### Copyright Infringement.

-If You believe that any Materials infringe Your copyrights, please send an email detailing your complaint to [EMAIL]
+If You believe that any Materials infringe Your copyrights, please send an email detailing your complaint to [stig-legal@stigdb.org](mailto:stig-legal@stigdb.org).

 ### Management of Materials and Access.